jochoa1/BobcatHotel/README.md

 # BobcatHotel
-Recreating one of my first academic projects in C++.
+Recreating one of my first academic projects in C++ as opposed to Java.